yojoots/libbitcoin-system-wiki/Credit-Expansion-Fallacy.md

 Market credit expansion is an increase in the lending of capital, as opposed to its hoarding.
 Increased rates of lending are a consequence of reduced time preference, and reduce the cost of capital.
 It is impossible to prove that creation of a split or new coin changes time preference and as such it is an error of assumption that it reduces the cost of capital.

 The error is presumably a consequence of assuming that credit expansion driven by state monetary expansion is a market force.
+However a hard money cannot produce seigniorage.